digital-blueprint/template-app/README.md

 # Get started

-To create your own app copy this Repository.
+To create your own app, first copy this repository.

 ## The construct